-Here are some ways to show good manners in the United States.
-These tips will help you to show respect and be polite to Americans.
+Here are some ways to show respect and have good manners in the United States.

 1. Say “please”